 Treatment of Anorexia Nervosa

 - Restoring a healthy weight and providing nutritional therapy are the first goals of treatment for anorexia nervosa.
-Patients who are severely underweight may need to be hospitalized while weight is restored.
+People who are severely underweight may need to be hospitalized while weight is restored.

-- Psychotherapy is the main treatment for anorexia nervosa.
+- Psychotherapy combined with nutritional rehabilitation counseling is the main treatment for anorexia nervosa.
 There are various types of psychotherapeutic approaches.

 - Unlike bulimia nervosa, anorexia nervosa does not respond well to drug treatment, although SSRIs are sometimes used as an adjunct to psychotherapy.